CassioVSouza/Movies-DB-With-CSharp/README.md

 # Movies

 A simple project using SQLite to learn more about DataBase with CSharp <br>
-The project assumes that you already have an .db archive with 2 tables, "Movies" and "Accounts".<br><br>
+The project has the objective of create an system where user's can create their account and management their list of movies.<br><br>

 Project still under development